danielbodnar/awesome-stars/README.md

 - [firefox-devtools/debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠
 - [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
 This challenge may take more than 100 days,  please just follow your own pace.
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
-- [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks is a real-time collaboration infrastructure for developers.
 - [RyanNoelk/OpenEats](https://github.com/RyanNoelk/OpenEats) - :pizza: Self Hosted Recipe Management App :hamburger:
 - [zesty-io/accounts-ui](https://github.com/zesty-io/accounts-ui) - Zesty.io account management application
 - [ebaek/MerryMoney](https://github.com/ebaek/MerryMoney) - MerryMoney is a clone of Robinhood, which is a stock investment based app that enables users to engage in virtual market transactions reflected in real- time data.